Pranux/my-bank/README.md

 ##### App

 1. I ensured that tempaltes are auto-reloaded, configured session to use filesystem (instead of signed cookies) and created databse variable named 'db'.
-After that I defined `apology` and made login required, ensured that responses are not cached:
+After that I defined `apology` and made login required, ensured that responses are not cached.

 2. Main route just renders `layout.html` tamplate.